-An Education program or activity includes locations, events, or circumstances over which HU exercised substantial control over both the respondent and the context in which the misconduct occurs, and also includes any building owned or controlled by a student organization that is officially recognized by HU.
+An education program or activity includes locations, events, or circumstances over which HU exercised substantial control over both the respondent and the context in which the misconduct occurs, and includes any building owned or controlled by a student organization that is officially recognized by HU.
+This includes employment or admissions.